Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 That "new floor smell" isn't always a good thing.

 Epoxy: Many epoxy systems are high in solvents and VOCs (Volatile Organic Compounds).
-That strong chemical smell can linger in your home for days, and according to the U.S. Environmental Protection Agency (EPA)These fumes can impact indoor air quality.
+That strong chemical smell can linger in your home for days, and according to the U.S. Environmental Protection Agency (EPA), these fumes can impact indoor air quality.

 Polyaspartic: Our system is ultra-low in VOCs.
 There's a faint smell during application, but it dissipates quickly as the product cures.
 It's a much safer and more pleasant option for your family.